apache/drill/_docs/query/001-get-started.md

 these steps:

   1. Issue a CTRL Z to stop the query, then start Drill again.
 If the startup message indicates success, skip the rest of the steps.
 If not, proceed to step 2.
-  2. Search for the Drill process ID.
+  2. Search for the Drill process IDs.

         $ ps auwx | grep drill
-  3. Kill the process using the process number in the grep output.
+  3. Kill each process using the process numbers in the grep output.
 For example:

         $ sudo kill -9 2674